50 Ways to Leave Your Lover: Background

+Critical reception

-Billboard called it an "excellent song" that has "very clever lyrics" and an "easy to listen to melody."
+Contemporary reviews of "50 Ways to Leave Your Lover" were positive, with Billboard called it an "excellent song" that has "very clever lyrics" and an "easy to listen to melody."
 Cash Box said that it is "a clever, commercial song about the elasticity of love, how easy it is to pull away and equally easy to snap back with it."
-Record World said that the song "finds Simon aided by a crack team of sessionmen and the unmistakable vocals of Phoebe Snow."
+Record World said that the song "finds Simon aided by a crack team of session men and the unmistakable vocals of Phoebe Snow."Entertainment Weekly thought that Simon "reached a conversational, graceful peak on '50 Ways to Leave Your Lover'".
+Spin was more critical of the song and listed it as one of the "50 Worst Songs By Otherwise Great Artists".